Ebin746/Next_blog/README.md

 docker build -t blogpost .
 docker run -p 3000:3000 blogpost
 Platform Guides
 Vercel: Deploy directly from your Git repository using the Vercel CLI or dashboard.
+Set the required environment variables in the Vercel dashboard.
 Heroku: Create a Heroku app and deploy using the Heroku Git workflow.
 Set the required environment variables in the Heroku dashboard.
 AWS: Use AWS Elastic Beanstalk or ECS to deploy the application.
 Configure a load balancer and set the environment variables.
-The project includes a .github/workflows directory, implying CI/CD using GitHub Actions could be configured, but no files are currently present.
+The project includes a .github/workflows directory, implying CI/CD using GitHub Actions could be configured.
+Currently, no workflow files are present.

 Contributing
 Contributions are welcome!
 Please adhere to the following guidelines: